 What taxes does a freelancer pay

 Participants in the “Nomad Residence Permit” program are required to pay income tax.
 Previously, the tax was calculated on a progressive scale (from 0% to 35%), but as of December 7, 2023, the authorities have set a fixed rate of 10%.
-In the first year of the residence permit, digital nomads are exempt from paying income tax.

 If a freelancer spends more than 183 days a year in the island state, they are subject to the rule on double taxation.
 In such cases, a remote worker may expect a reduction in the tax burden, provided there is a double taxation agreement between the countries.